Princess Cruises changes cruise route to offer solar eclipse experience

-Princess Cruises will be tweaking the route of one of its ships next year to give passengers a once-in-a-lifetime opportunity to experience a solar eclipse at sea.
+(KTLA) – Princess Cruises is tweaking the route of a 2024 voyage to give passengers a once-in-a-lifetime opportunity to experience a solar eclipse at sea.

-The April 2024 cruise aboard the Emerald Princess will have its itinerary altered to coincide with the last solar eclipse to cross North America for 20 years.
+An April 2024 voyage aboard the cruise company’s Emerald Princess will alter its planned itinerary to coincide with the last solar eclipse to cross North America for the next 20 years.

-The cruise will take a brief detour from its 15-day Panama Canal tour to catch the April 8, 2024 eclipse between Cabo San Lucas and Huatulco, Mexico.
+The cruise, which departs Los Angeles on April 5, will take a brief detour from its 15-day Panama Canal tour to catch the eclipse on April 8, 2024, while sailing between Cabo San Lucas and Huatulco, Mexico.

 “Guests will gather on the top decks and be given special glasses they can wear to safely view the eclipse as astronomy and space exploration enthusiast Fred Cink helps guide their viewing experience,” Princess said in a news release.